Mozo guides

 What are some savings account options?

 There are many savings account options available in Australia, each with pros and cons.
-Below is a quick rundown of the main savings options you’ll find in the banking world.
+Below is a quick rundown:

 Bonus saver

-• Who doesn’t love being rewarded?
-With bonus saver accounts you get conditional bonus interest rates if you meet specific criteria.
+• With bonus saver accounts you get conditional bonus interest rates - if you meet specific criteria.
 This could be a minimum monthly deposit, not making a withdrawal in a month or having a certain balance in the account.

 Long term savings

-• If you’re looking for a place to keep your rainy-day fund, then a long term savings account could be ideal for you.
-These accounts tend to have high ongoing interest rates, so you could leave your savings there for a couple of years.
-Alternatively, you could look into term deposit accounts which lets you lock in a rate for a fixed period of time.
+• Long term savings account tend to have high ongoing interest rates, so you could leave your savings there for a couple of years.
+Alternatively, you could look into term deposits, which let you lock in a rate for a fixed period of time.

 High interest

-• High interest savings accounts offer some of the best rates around and could help to grow your money stash.
-Most of these accounts tend to offer fee-free withdrawals, but keep in mind that some require you to maintain a minimum balance or make a monthly deposit of a certain amount.
+• High interest savings accounts offer some of the best rates around and could help to grow your money faster.
+Keep in mind that some require you to maintain a minimum balance or make a monthly deposit of a certain amount to ensure a higher rate.

 Kids account

-• It’s always a smart move to get your kids to start saving at a young age.
-Generally, kids saving accounts are for those under 18, but some go up to 25 years of age.
-Parents have full control of the account until the child is 16.
-Kid accounts don’t come with too many restrictions and tend to offer fun graphics and charts to keep little saver motivated.
+• Kids saving accounts are for those under 18, but some go up to 25 years of age.
+Kids accounts don’t come with too many restrictions and tend to offer fun graphics and charts to keep little saver motivated.

 • Mozo Expert Choice Badge